2025 World Snooker Championship: Prize fund

 In addition to the highest break prize, bonuses of £40,000 and £10,000 were offered for maximum breaks made at the main stage and in the qualifying rounds respectively.
-An additional bonus of £147,000 was on offer to any player who made two maximums across that season's Triple Crown events and the Saudi Arabia Snooker Masters.
+An additional bonus of £147,000 was on offer to any player who made two maximums across that season's Triple Crown events (the 2024 UK Championship, the 2025 Masters, and the 2025 World Championship) and the 2024 Saudi Arabia Snooker Masters.